AnnaSpin/shoreline_detection/README.md

 # (iv) Outputs

 Outputs are saved in a "outputs" folder.
-The folder "outputs" will contain a tiff file.
 The folder "outputs" will contain 2 subfolders:

 (a) image